 DROP’IN ACTION is an online portfolio addressed to teachers, showing the experiential phase of DROP’IN project in which teachers and students put into practice the methodologies and activities developed and included in the EDUC’ACTION catalogue.
 This phase was implemented in the school year 2019/2020 and 2020/2021, a period of time which includes the restrictions and social distancing rules due to the COVID-19 emergency, which has brought to a general lockdown in many European countries.
 The lockdown period led the project partners to a deep reflection on remote education and techniques to be used online.

-DROP’IN ACTION is the systematic collection of these experiences, emotions, participation of schools involved in the introduction of non-formal education in their classes.
+DROP’IN ACTION is the systematic collection of these experiences, emotions, participation of school teachers involved in the introduction of non-formal education in their classes.
 All the experiences acquired are collected in our Online Portfolio.

 After the testing of these techniques and the analysis of the qualitative and quantitative feedbacks, the current online portfolio has been developed, showing the results of the experimentation in the classrooms, offering to future users the potential of the techniques and the suggestions of the teachers who used them with their students.

 To share methods and resources used in the project;